vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 bot->t = 5; // no longer ambiguous
 (this + _vptr_Left[-1])->t = 5;
 ```
-- Same goes for above scenarios of up/down cast.
+- Same goes for above scenarios of up/down cast with pointer adjustment if necessary.

 ### Handling of virtual function in virtual base class
 -